iskolutions/iskolutions.github.io/README.md

 ## Additional Reminders
+- Download Live server extension for vscode
-- Use ctrl+shift+p in vscode for easier indents
+- Use shift+alt+f in vscode for easier indents
 - if possible connect javascript files like this
 ```
 <script defer src="myscript.js">